joolstorrentecalo/gitlab-foss/doc/development/git_object_deduplication.md

   of the project's repository on the new storage shard.
 - If the source project of a pool gets moved to another Gitaly storage shard or is deleted the "source project" relation is not broken.
-  However, a pool does not fetch from a source unless the source is on the same Gitaly shard.
+  However, as of GitLab 12.0 a pool does not fetch from a source unless the source is on the same Gitaly shard.

 ## Consistency between the SQL pool relation and Gitaly